DHGaming/TronKinect/README.txt

 # TronKinect
-This a game Called Tron V Snake.
+This a project Called Tron V Snake.
 It takes elements from both the classic game Tron and the infamous game Snake.
 You must have an 360 Kinect to play this game.
 Instead of using a plain keyboard or controller to play this game, you use your body.
 This is the basis of human-computer interaction.